scala/docs.scala-lang/_overviews/toolkit/upickle-serialize.md

 This means that you can now write (and read) `PetOwner` objects to JSON with `upickle.default.write(petOwner)`.

-Notice that you do not need to pass the instance of `ReadWriter[PetOwner]` explicitly to the `read` method.
+Notice that you do not need to pass the instance of `ReadWriter[PetOwner]` explicitly to the `write` method.
 But it does, nevertheless, get it from the context, as "given" value.
 You may find more information about contextual abstractions in the [Scala 3 Book](https://docs.scala-lang.org/scala3/book/ca-contextual-abstractions-intro.html).

 Putting everything together you should get: